q1x/zabbix-templates-30/README.md

 By Zabbix specifications, user macros are always written in upper case and cannot contain spaces (see [documentation](https://www.zabbix.com/documentation/3.0/manual/config/macros/usermacros)).
 Therefor, we will use the underscore as a word seperator within the macro name.

 The macro name consists of several fields.
 The first field specifies the functional field for the macro.
+This will allow us to quickly see where a macro is used.

 - I_:	Items (parameters)
 - T_:	Triggers (function parameters and expressions)